StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 ---
 ### Introduction

-Understanding how memory is used in a program can help with many issues, debugging memory leaks, understanding program behaviour, security analysis crash dumps and more.
+Understanding how memory is used in a program can help with many issues, debugging memory leaks, understanding program behaviour, security analysis, crash dumps and more.

 Gdb has many commands to help with understanding how memory is laid out and used in a process.
 It can also show you the internal format of an executable.

 What we will find out is the layout of our variables (.data, .bss, .rodata).
 What is on the heap and the stack?
 Can we find the environment variables?
 Can we examine the code areas (.text)?
 What else can we delve into?
-Well will explore in this post.
+We will explore in this post.

 ```
 # commands to start peeling back the layers